-- Silica, or silicon oxide (SiO2) is here considered as being the main pure chemical component present in mineral dust.
-The silica CRI as given by Longtin et al. (1988) is equal to 1.546, hence exhibiting no absorptive component. - Iron oxide, or hematite (Fe2O3), is in contrast here selected as being a climatically significant light absorbent in the shortwave spectral region, that can be transported far from source regions with similar efficiency as black carbon particles (Lamb et al., 2021).
-It recently regained in interest with papers specifically dedicated to this constituent (Gautam et al., 2020; Zong et al., 2021).
-Hematite is unique among all chemical oxides present in mineral dust due its strong CRI.
-Both n and κ are large for hematite, with κ -values more than 100 times those of other soil mineral components at lidar wavelengths.
-Hence, hematite dominates absorption while other minerals can be considered as
+Silica, or silicon oxide (SiO2), is here considered being the main pure chemical component present in mineral dust.
+The silica CRI as given by Longtin et al. (1988) is equal to 1.546, hence exhibiting no absorptive component.

-- non-absorbing (Go et al., 2022).
-The real and imaginary part of the hematite CRI is provided by Scanza et al. (2015): m = 2.13 + 0.94i at 355 nm wavelength (3.07 + 0.55i at 532 nm wavelength).. - Arizona Test Dust (hereafter called Arizona dust) is likewise considered as an example of natural mineral dust sample that is a mixture of the above two oxides.
-According to the manufacturer (Power Technology Inc.), Arizona Test Dust is composed of silica (68-76 %), while hematite is only weakly present in Arizona dust (2-5 %).
-In short, Arizona dust is hence rather silica-rich.
-As given by the manufacturer, the Arizona dust CRI is $m = 1.51 + 10^{-3}i$, without however any given on its spectral dependency.
-Effective medium theories can alternately be applied to account for the sample inhomogeneity as calculated in Miffre et al. (2016), who arrived to $m = 1.57 + 10^{-2}i$ at 355 nm wavelength and $1.55 + 5.10^{-3}i$ at 532 nm wavelength.
-As a result, the Arizona dust sample CRI is characterized by $n \sim 1.5$ and a low absorbing component $\kappa \sim 5.10^{-3}$. - Asian dust is finally also considered as an important case study of natural mineral dust sample, presenting however a lower proportion of silica (34-40 %) and a higher proportion in hematite (17-23 %).
+- Iron oxide, or hematite (Fe_2O_3), is in contrast here selected as being a climatically significant light absorbent in the shortwave spectral region that can be transported far from source regions with similar efficiency as black carbon particles (Lamb et al., 2021).
+It recently regained interest with papers specifically dedicated to this constituent (Gautam et al., 2020; Zong et al., 2021).
+Hematite is unique among all chemical oxides present in mineral dust due to its strong CRI.
+Both n and κ are large in hematite, with κ values more than 100 times those of other soil mineral components at lidar wavelengths.
+Hence, hematite dominates absorption, while other minerals can be considered non-absorbing (Go et al., 2022).
+The real and imaginary parts of the hematite CRI are provided by Scanza et al. (2015): m = 2.13 + 10000.94i at 355 nm wavelength (3.07 + 0.55i) at 532 nm wavelength). - Arizona test dust (hereafter called Arizona dust) is likewise considered an example of natural mineral dust sample that is a mixture of the above two oxides.
+According to the manufacturer (Power Technology, Inc.), Arizona test dust is composed of silica (68 %-76 %), while hematite is only weakly present in Arizona dust (2%-5%).
+In short, Arizona dust is hence rather silicarich.
+As given by the manufacturer, the Arizona dust CRI is $m = 1.51 + 10^{-3}i$, without however any information given on its spectral dependency.
+Effective medium theories can alternately be applied to account for the sample inhomogeneity as calculated in Miffre et al. (2016), who arrived to $m = 1.57 + 10^{-2}i$ at 355 nm wavelength and $1.55 + 5 \times 10^{-3}$ at 532 nm wavelength.
+As a result, the Arizona dust sample CRI is characterized by $n \sim 1.5$ and a low absorbing component $\kappa \sim$ 5×10^{-3} . - Asian dust is finally also considered an important case study of natural mineral dust sample, presenting however a lower proportion of silica (34 %-40 %) and a higher proportion in hematite (17 %-23 %).
 For Asian dust, we use a commercial sample provided by Powder Technology (commercial name: Kanto Loam), commonly used as a dust interferon in pollen light scattering measurements in Japan (Iwai, 2013), hence representative of observed atmospheric Asian dust.
-In this way, we symmetrized our approach by dealing with both Arizona Test Dust and Asian Test Dust.
+In this way, we symmetrized our approach by dealing with both Arizona test dust and Asian test dust.
 The CRI of Asian dust, evaluated from effective medium approximation, is m = 1.70 + 0.09i at 355 nm wavelength and 1.72 + 0.03i at 532 nm wavelength.
 Hence, compared with Arizona dust, Asian dust is more hematite-rich and hence exhibits a larger imaginary part for its CRI.